janKaje/Languages-of-the-Book-of-Mormon/README.md

 ## Overview

-This is a repository that contains the full text of the Book of Mormon in every language into which it has been fully translated (as long as it is on [churchofjesuschrist.org](https://www.churchofjesuschrist.org/study/scriptures/bofm)).
-As of yet, there are five languages which almost fit that description but are not on the Church's website, namely Sinhala, Arabic, Western Armenian, Hebrew, and Esperanto.
+This is a repository that contains the full text of the Book of Mormon in every spoken language into which it has been fully translated (as long as it is on [churchofjesuschrist.org](https://www.churchofjesuschrist.org/study/scriptures/bofm)).
+As of yet, there are four languages which almost fit that description but are not on the Church's website, namely Sinhala, Arabic, Western Armenian, and Hebrew.
+This repository is primarily meant to be an online data source for my other project, Book of Mormon Parallel Reader, but can be used as-is for many other purposes.

 Each file has the name of the corresponding 3-letter language code that the Church uses for their website and is saved in JSON format.
-An index of language names and codes is available under `_index.json`.
+An index of language names and codes is available under `index.json`.

 Each file contains a dictionary, where the keys are in the format `"<book> <chapter>"` and the values are the full text of the chapter, including titles, headers, summaries, and verse numbers, formatted with BBCode.
 The BBCode allows for all formatting on the Church's website to be displayed, including Japanese furigana.